The Man Who Invented Renaissance Architecture

 Receive our monthly newsletter to learn about new articles, online courses, and in-person seminars and workshops held in Italy and other countries.

 Please read about our unforgettable five-day course—in the beautiful and mesmerizing city of Florence, Italy.
-Explore first-hand the revolutionary ideas that sparked a cultural awakening, gave birth to the masterpieces of Renaissance art and architecture, and can still inspire our world today.
+We explore first-hand the revolutionary ideas that sparked a cultural awakening, gave birth to the masterpieces of Renaissance art and architecture, and can still inspire our world today.

 Read more >>